 Until it sprouts, ensure that the surface soil stays moist.
 If you use a plastic dome or bag to maintain moisture, leave it open a slightly to allow some fresh air in.

 Keep the pot between 65 to 78 degrees F (18-26°C).
 Avoid letting them get warmer than this, but a little cooler at night is ok.
-I recommend placing a minimum/maximum thermometer near the pots.
+I recommend placing a minimum/maximum thermometer near the pot.

 An LED or fluorescent lamp kept 4 inches (10 cm) away provides the right amount

 Watering -- Aim to keep the soil moist, but not soggy.
 Never let it dry out completely.
 You may use a moisture meter probe to monitor the moisture levels down in the root zone.

-Fertilizing -- Feed a week after they sprout, and then about every 2
+Fertilizing -- Feed a week after it sprouts, and then about every 2

 months.
 Use an all-purpose fertilizer that contains micronutrients.